propertyhive/WP-Property-Hive-EPC-Graph-Generator-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.1 =
+* Renamed ajax_object to something more explicit to prevent it conflicting with other plugins
+* Prevented undefined error on admin pages that don't have a $post object set

 = 1.0.0 =
 * First working release of the plugin